doppiomacchiatto/iotconnectors/README.md

 This repo holds sample code for creating Platform Events via API that can be hosted on various cloud platforms (AWS, GCP, Azure, etc.).

-All documentation with detailed instructions on configuration, deployment and execution are available in this [Wiki](../../wiki).
+All user documentation with detailed instructions on configuration, deployment and execution are available in this [Wiki](../../wiki).

 The repository contains two submodules for two unmanaged applications that can be deployed into an Salesforce org (using SFDX 2nd generation package deployment):